Opening Plenary Lecture

 George A. Bartholomew Lecture

 This lecture is presented by the winner of the George A. Bartholomew Award.
 Sponsored by the Division of Comparative Physiology and Biochemistry, the Award recognizes a young investigator for distinguished contributions to comparative physiology and biochemistry or to related fields of functional and integrative biology.
 The lecture provides the award winner the opportunity to present the research on which the award was judged.
+Nominations are due on August 1 annually.

 Nomination instructions for the George A. Bartholomew Award can be found under the Awards tab or here.